darktasevski/CompSci/Math/geometry.md

 ##### Irregular polyhedron

-An irregular polyhedron is formed by polygons of different shapes where all the components are not the same.
-This means that all the sides of an irregular polyhedron are not equal.
+An irregular polyhedron is formed by polygons of different shapes where all the components are not the same, which means that all the sides of an irregular polyhedron are not equal.

 ## Coordinate Plane

-A coordinate plane is a two-dimensional plane formed by the intersection of a vertical line (usually) called y-axis and a horizontal line (usually) called x-axis.
+A coordinate plane is a two-dimensional plane formed by the intersection of a vertical line called the y-axis and a horizontal line called the x-axis.
 These are perpendicular lines that intersect each other at zero, and this point is called the **origin**.
-The axes cut the coordinate plane into four equal sections, and each section is known as quadrant.
+The axes cut the coordinate plane into four equal sections, and each section is known as a quadrant.

 ![coordplane](../static/math/coordplane.gif)